Boston Breakers: 2012 league suspension

 On January 16, 2012, the Breakers announced that they signed United States U-23 national team defender, Bianca D'Agostino.
-Australian national team forward, Kyah Simon, was acquired by the Breakers in anticipation of the 2012 season as well.
+The Breakers also acquired Australian national team forward Kyah Simon in anticipation of the 2012 season.
 Simon scored two goals against Norway in the 2011 World Cup, which advanced Australia to the quarter-finals.
-Her goals made her the first ever Aboriginal to score a goal in a World Cup tournament.
+Her goals made her the first Aboriginal player to score a goal in a World Cup tournament.

-The league announced on January 30, 2012 that the 2012 Women's Professional Soccer season was suspended.
-On February 9, 2012 the club announced it would compete in the newly formed WPSL Elite for the 2012 season, with the expectation that it would rejoin the WPS for the 2013 season.
-The semi-pro league has no restrictions on the types of players, whether they be professional or amateur.
+The league announced on January 30, 2012, that it had suspended the 2012 season.
+On February 9, 2012, the club announced it would compete in the newly formed WPSL Elite for the 2012 season, with the expectation that it would rejoin the WPS for the 2013 season.
+The semi-pro league had no restrictions on whether players were professional or amateur.

-After the WPS suspension, goalkeeper Alyssa Naeher returned to her former club, Turbine Potsdam, after playing for the Breakers during the 2010 and 2011 seasons.
+After the WPS season was suspended, goalkeeper Alyssa Naeher returned to her former club, Turbine Potsdam, after playing for the Breakers during the 2010 and 2011 seasons.

 Women's Premier Soccer League Elite

-In 2012, the Boston Breakers joined the Women's Premier Soccer League Elite.
+In 2012, the Boston Breakers competed in the Women's Premier Soccer League Elite.
 The team finished in first place clinching the regular season title with an 11–3–0 record, the best season in the franchise history.
 They lost 3–1 against the Chicago Red Stars in the WPSL Elite semifinals.
 The team was coached by Lisa Cole.